alaurrs/ai-prompt-dashboard-backend/ARCHITECTURE.md

 ## Security and Current User

-- Requests are permitted by default (no enforced login yet).
+- Security: all routes require authentication except `/auth/**` and `/actuator/**`.
-- `CurrentUserFilter` derives the current user from the `X-Demo-Email` header; if absent, falls back to `me@example.com`.
+- JwtAuthFilter: validates HS256 JWTs, rejects refresh tokens on protected routes, and sets `Authentication` principal to `JwtService.JwtPrincipal`.
-- `ThreadService` ensures thread ownership per request (`GET`/`PATCH`).
+- AppUserDetailsService: loads users and roles from the database; bcrypt password encoder.
-- JWT scaffolding exists but is not wired yet; production hardening will replace the dev header with authenticated principals.
+- CurrentUser for domain services: during development, `CurrentUserFilter` populates a `CurrentUser` from the `X-Demo-Email` header to associate thread ownership.
+This can be swapped to derive from the authenticated principal for production.

 ## Configuration